 - Logins - reserved for individuals who need access to the intranet but don't have a profile such as vendors or volunteers.

-- Groups - security groups in AD (note: if you select Groups as an Object Type, you can't use the Group Filter)
+- Groups - security groups in AD (note: if you select Groups as an Object Type, you can't use the Group Filter.
+Also, employees or logins must also be synchronized in order for the Groups to be populated correctly.)

 Select your Organizational Unit